gaage/setup-mac/README.md

 Open the FonBook Mac app and install the IBM Plex mono font from the download in ~/.setup-mac/plex.

-Open gvim and run :PluginInstall to get the Vundle packages.
-Close it and restart.

 # First test

 Start Hyper from App menu or Spotlight search.